Beverly A. Scott, Ph.D.

 “People and Communities Matter”

-A past Chairperson of the American Public Transportation Association (APTA) and Rail-Volution (railvolution.org); Board member, Conference of Minority Transportation Officials (COMTO), American Public Transportation Foundation (APTF), Women’s Transportation Seminar International (WTS), the Transportation Research Board TOPS Committee, and Women’s Transportation Seminar Foundation, Dr. Scott currently serves on the national Boards of the American Public Transportation Association (www.apta.com), Americans for Transit (www.americansfortransit.org); and Jobs To Move America, Vice Chair (jobstomoveamerica.org).
+A past Chairperson of the American Public Transportation Association (APTA) and Rail-Volution (railvolution.org); Board member, Conference of Minority Transportation Officials (COMTO), American Public Transportation Foundation (APTF), Women’s Transportation Seminar International (WTS), the Transportation Research Board TOPS Committee; Women’s Transportation Seminar Foundation, Dr. Scott currently serves on the national Board of the American Public Transportation Association (www.apta.com), as a Manager/Managing Director, Parker Infrastructure Partners, LLC; and Jobs To Move America (JMA), Vice Chair (jobstomoveamerica.org).

 Dr. Scott holds a doctorate in political science, with a specialization in public administration from Howard University; and a Bachelor of Arts in Political Science from Fisk University (magna cum laude and Phi Beta Kappa).